SeanBE/seanBE.github.io/content/post/deep-learning-aws.md

 sudo nvidia-docker build [DOCKER_DIR]
 ```

-Next time you run a container, you can use the image id of the image you just built.
+Next time you run a container, you can use the id of the image you just built.

-##### Conclusion
+### Conclusion
 I hope you enjoyed my tutorial.
-Feel free to comment and critique where possible.

-When I want to train my model, I usually:

-1. Modify a Dockerfile to satisfy my learning task requirements.
-2. Build the Docker image and run a container of it with my data/code volume attached.
-3. Run some code (e.g. `nohup python -u train_me.py > train.logs &`)
-4. Detach from my container (Ctrl+P+Q) (Attach with `sudo nvidia-docker attach [name]`)
-5. Tail the logs from the host instance.
+Once I've got everything set up, I'll usually run some code, detach from my container and tail the logs from the host.